pranish2002/Git-Tutorial/README.txt

 9 `git log` -> list downs all the commits of all the repository.

 10. `git restore <file>` -> it removes all files changes from the staging area to be commited .
 This can be useful, if we did some dirty piece of code and now no more want it .
 Instead of deleting every change line by line, we can restore it or you can say restore last clean version of file.

+11. `git restore --staged <file>` -> it removes file from changes from staging area to the working area. this only works if your changes are in your staging area.